 We also heard of ecstasy, cocaine and many other mind-altering substances throughout the years, making their appearance in the media.
 In a 2017 survey, Statcan says that cannabis is the most commonly used drug in Canada.
-In 2020 Statista.com reveals the same thing about cannabis, and closely behind are hallucinogens, cocaine/crack, and ecstasy.
-Find information on drugs like these below.
+In 2020 Statista.com revealed the same thing about cannabis, and closely behind are hallucinogens, cocaine/crack, and ecstasy.
+Find drug information and statistics with the links provided below.

 In 2019, the Canadian Centre on Substance Use and Addiction (CCSA) declared that alcohol is the most common drug used in Canada.
 They also state that the use of alcohol by females has increased since 2013.
 Psychoactive drugs are part of society and have been for centuries.

 When discovering that someone you care about has a problem with substance misuse, what should you do?
-Most people don’t quite know what they should do.
-That is very normal.
-No one teaches us what to do in a circumstance like this one.
+Most people don’t quite know what to do.
+Bluntly, no one teaches us what to do in a circumstance like this one.

 In Canada, we have two options, public or private services.
-As in most health care facilities, you face some wait time in the public sector.
-It’s not to say that the workers don’t care because they really do.
-They are often overworked and understaffed.
+As in most healthcare facilities, you face some wait time in the public sector.
+It’s not to say that Healthcare professionals don’t care.
+The system, unfortunately, cannot furnish the demand.
+The centres are often overworked and understaffed.

 The public sector, otherwise known as community services or public access, is free of charge for the most part.
-They do not offer withdrawal management at their facilities.
+Some do not offer withdrawal management at their facilities.
 However, hospitals usually dispense this step of recovery.
+And a good treatment centre will have a working partnership with a detox facility.
 Once the person is withdrawn from the drugs, rehabilitation can start.

-To clarify, we work to find and refer people to addiction treatment centers with the right program for them.
-Our referral counsellors have years of experience and can help your family member.
+To clarify, we work to find and refer people to addiction treatment centres with the right program for them.
+Our referral counsellors have years of experience and can help you or your family member.

-If you have problems with drug addiction or someone you care about, don’t hesitate to get help and take a step towards a better life.
+If you have problems with drug addiction or someone you care about does, don’t hesitate to get help and take a step towards a better life.
 Our professional referral addiction counsellors are there to assist you in finding the right treatment program.
+We service across Canada.